Meridian Vs Robyn: Which Tool Is Right For Your Business In 2025?

 Here are the advantages of Bayesian Priors in MMM calibration:

-• Model Regularization: Calibration helps regularize the model by reducing uncertainty in model estimates.
+Model Regularization: Calibration helps regularize the model by reducing uncertainty in model estimates.
 This prevents unrealistic Return on Ad Spend (ROAS) estimates for media channels.
-The regularization is a similar concept as in Robyn's Ridge Regression.
+The regularization is a similar concept to Robyn's Ridge Regression.

 But also, here are a few challenges with MMM calibration using Bayesian Priors:

-• Identifiability Issues: When using multiple incrementality experiments for a single media, the parameters for each experiment can be unidentifiable, leading to challenges in parameter estimation.
+Identifiability Issues: When using multiple incrementality experiments for a single medium, the parameters for each experiment can be unidentifiable, leading to challenges in parameter estimation.

 For more information on how Meridian uses Bayesian Priors in model calibration, please check out this page.